bauefi/Libetpan-email-client/README.md

 It then runs for a while to compile the dependencies.

-Run the executable MailPunk in the build directory to run the programme.
+Run the executable MailPunk in the build directory to run the programme!